NJ1219/PyViz-Project/README.md

 #### Average Prices By Neighbourhood

-In this section, I compared the house value by neighbourhood.
+In this section, a comparison was made on the basis of the house value by neighbourhood.

-1. Created a new DataFrame with the mean house values by neighbourhood per year.
+1. A new DataFrame was created with the mean house values by neighbourhood per year.

-2. Visualized the mean `average_house_value` per year with the neighbourhood as a dropdown selector.
+2. The mean `average_house_value` per year was visualized with the neighbourhood as a dropdown selector.

-I used `hvplot` to obtain the interactive dropdown selector for the neighbourhood.
+The `hvplot` function was used to obtain the interactive dropdown selector for the neighbourhood.

   ![avg-price-neighbourhood.png](Images/avg-price-neighbourhood.png)

 #### Number of Dwelling Types per Year

-In this section, I visualized the number of dwelling types per year in each neighbourhood.
-I wanted to provide investors a tool to understand the evolution of dwelling types over the years.
+In this section, the visualization for the number of dwelling types per year in each neighbourhood was created.
+The reason was to provide investors a tool to understand the evolution of dwelling types over the years.

-I used `hvplot` to create an interactive visualization of the average number of dwelling types per year with a dropdown selector for the neighbourhood.
+The use of `hvplot` function was made to create an interactive visualization of the average number of dwelling types per year with a dropdown selector for the neighbourhood.

 ![dwelling_types_per_year](Images/dwelling_types_per_year.png)

 #### Top 10 Most Expensive Neighbourhoods

-In this section, I tried to figure out which neighbourhoods are the most expensive.
-I calculated the mean house value for each neighbourhood and then sorted the values to obtain the top 10 most expensive neighbourhoods on average.
-Plotted the results as a bar chart.
+In this section, it was required to figure out which neighbourhoods are the most expensive.
+The mean house value for each neighbourhood was calculated and then the values were sorted to obtain the top 10 most expensive neighbourhoods on average.
+The results were plotted as a bar chart.

 ![top-10-expensive-neighbourhoods.png](Images/top-10-expensive-neighbourhoods.png)

 #### Neighbourhood Map

-In this final section, I read in the neighbourhood location data and built an interactive map with the average prices per neighbourhood.
-Used a scatter Mapbox object from Plotly express to create the visualization.
+In this final section, the neighbourhood location data was read into the code and an interactive map with the average prices per neighbourhood was created.
+A scatter Mapbox object from Plotly express was used to create the visualization.

-**Note** You will need an MAPBOX API access key to view this visualization
+**Note** One would require a MAPBOX API access key to view this visualization

   ![neighbourhood-map.png](Images/neighbourhood-map.png)

 #### Cost Analysis

 Plotly express offers a broad selection of interactive plots.
-In this I used Plotly express to a couple of plots that investors can interactively filter and explore various factors related to the house value of Toronto's neighbourhoods.
+In this section, the Plotly express was used to create a couple of plots that investors can interactively filter through and explore various factors related to the house value of Toronto's neighbourhoods.

-1. Created a bar chart row facet to plot the average house values for all Toronto neighbourhoods per year.
+1. A bar chart row facet was created to plot the average house values for all Toronto neighbourhoods per year.

    ![bar_chart_row](Images/bar_chart_row.png)

-2. Created a sunburst chart to conduct a cost analysis of the most expensive neighbourhoods in Toronto per year.
+2. A sunburst chart was created to conduct a cost analysis of the most expensive neighbourhoods in Toronto per year.

     ![sunburst](Images/sunburst.png)

 ### Dashboard

-Now that all of the code and analysis has been worked out, I used the Panel library to build an interactive dashboard for all of the visualizations.
+Now that all of the code and analysis has been worked out, the Panel library was used to build an interactive dashboard for all of the visualizations.

-I used the `dashboard.ipynb` starter notebook for the dashboard code.
-I copied over the code for each visualization and placed this into separate functions (1 function per visualization).
+The Jupyter Notebook `dashboard.ipynb` was used for the dashboard code.
+The code for each visualization was copied over and placed into separate functions (1 function per visualization).
 Each function returns the plot figure in a format that Panel can use to plot the visualization.

 Sample Dashboard: